eemokey/eemokey.github.io/_projects/1_project.md

 category: Student Resources
 ---

-I was a freshman student in MCB 50: The Immune System and Disease in Spring 2019.
+I was a freshman student in MCB 50: The Immune System and Disease.

 My favorite non-CS class at Berkeley.